Skip to main content

 Why do I need a Harmonization Number?

-Some foreign countries' customs departments require Harmonization Numbers in order to determine the customs duties and import taxes that recipients need to pay when their shipment gets imported into their specific country.
+• Some Countries Require Harmonization Numbers: Some foreign countries' customs departments require Harmonization Numbers to determine the customs duties and import taxes that recipients need to pay when their shipment gets imported into their specific country.

-Depending on the country you're shipping to, adding a Harmonization # when you fill out your customs form is optional.
-Every shipment going to member countries in the European Union (EU) requires Harmonization Numbers to be recorded in the customs data, as per the new VAT guidelines for the EU ๐Ÿ“
+• Depending on the country you're shipping to, adding a Harmonization # when you fill out your customs form is optional.

 U.S. military addresses also require Harmonization Numbers